camueller/SmartApplianceEnabler/doc/ManualInstallation_EN.md

 ```

 ### Update
-Updating an existing version consists in first deleting the old program:
+To update an existing version, you must first delete the old program:
 ```console
 pi@raspberrypi ~ $ rm /opt/sae/*.war
 ```